Sigmund Weis School of Business

 - 100% of business majors study away from campus for a minimum of two weeks.
 The GO London program, led by business school faculty, is a popular choice.

 - 83% of our accounting majors complete the 150 credit hours required for the CPA examination within four years.

 - Approximately one-third of accounting majors have job offers before they begin their senior year.

 - Alumni from renowned companies such as Goldman Sachs, Prudential, Fidelity, JPMorgan Chase and Merck & Co. visit campus regularly to judge student presentations, speak as guest lecturers, and seek out prospective interns and employees.

 Develop professional and technical competence in accounting and related business fieldsMore »

 Study how to use scarce resources to satisfy market demandsMore »

-Learn how to start and or manage a businessMore »
+Learn how to start and manage a businessMore »

 Learn how to manage assets, liabilities and equityMore »